planttheidea/fast-equals/README.md

 ## Benchmarks

-All benchmarks were performed on an i7 8-core Arch Linux laptop with 16GB of memory using NodeJS version `10.15.3`, and are based on averages of running comparisons based deep equality on the following object types:
+All benchmarks were performed on an i7-8650U Ubuntu Linux laptop with 24GB of memory using NodeJS version `12.19.1`, and are based on averages of running comparisons based deep equality on the following object types:

 - Primitives (`String`, `Number`, `null`, `undefined`)
 - `Function`